 One year later, York was cast in two films, Chattanooga Choo Choo and The Bear.
 Vicki Manners, the casting director for the former picture, became Mrs. York in 1986 — the same year he played Todd in Night of the Creeps and filmed guest spots on Hunter and Hotel (again).

 Then, 1987 proved a banner year for York as he appeared in Newhart, the feature film House of the Rising Sun, and scored the lead role in the horror series Werewolf.

 Subsequently, he appeared in a number of primetime greats including Murder She Wrote and 21 Jump Street.
 On February 14, 1991, York debuted on ABC’s General Hospital in the role of Malcolm “Mac” Scorpio.

-York has remained with the medical sudser ever since and even portrayed the character on other daytime serials that aired on both ABC (All My Children and Port Charles) and Soapnet (General Hospital: Night Shift).
+York has remained with the medical soap ever since and even portrayed the character on other daytime serials that aired on both ABC (All My Children and Port Charles) and Soapnet (General Hospital: Night Shift).

 Soap Hub would like to wish John J. York a very happy birthday and you can too by clicking on the Twitter link below.
 General Hospital (GH) airs weekdays on ABC.
 Check your local listings for airtimes.
 For more about what’s coming up in Port Charles, check out all the latest that’s been posted on GH spoilers, and for an in-depth look at the show’s history, click here.